Harini-1021/R-Projects/README.md

 The createDataPartition function ensures that the split is correct, which means both training and testing sets have same proportion of class labels .
 The split is a mandatory step in classification tasks as uneven split of classes will lead to biasedness .
 The set.seed(123) ensures reproducibility so that every time the code is run, the same partitioning is obtained.

 **Model  Selection**
-Based on the business goals, Random Forest, Decision Tree, Naïve Bayes, SVM and statistical tests like Chi-squared test , K-Means Clustering, DBScan, Hierarchical Clustering are  selected.
+Based on the business goals, Random Forest, Decision Tree, Naïve Bayes, SVM and statistical tests like Chi-squared test are  selected.
 Random Forest is chosen because it can handle mixed data types of categorical and numerical variables, Decision Tree can easily explain the transparency of variables , Naïve Bayes can handle large datasets , SVM models is selected for predicting complex patterns.
 Chi-squared tests identify significant relationship between categorical variables and target variable.
-Clustering models like K-Means clustering will provide and efficient way to cluster the groups based on their similar booking patterns.
-DBSCAN can handle geographical clustering and deals with identifying outliers.

 **Model fitting, Validation and Test Accuracy** **Objective 1:  Predicting car_cancellation based on all features in the dataset.**